The Technology Expectations Gap in Premium Medicine

 What premium patients expect is not merely the existence of a messaging channel but the quality and responsiveness of the interaction it enables.
 A secure message sent at 9 PM about a medication question should receive an acknowledgment within hours, not days.
 A request for lab results should not require navigating a cumbersome portal and deciphering clinical jargon without context.
 A follow-up question after a visit should feel like continuing a conversation, not submitting a support ticket into an institutional system.

-The 24/7 dimension of digital access deserves particular emphasis.
+The around-the-clock dimension deserves particular emphasis.
 High-net-worth patients travel frequently, maintain demanding schedules, and do not confine their health concerns to business hours.
-A practice that offers genuine around-the-clock accessibility, through a combination of intelligent messaging and an AI-powered phone agent that can handle after-hours inquiries with clinical sophistication, delivers an experience that aligns with the premium service standards these patients encounter elsewhere.
-Hero EMR's smart phone agent addresses this need directly, providing patients who call outside of office hours with an interaction that is responsive, informed, and professional rather than a generic voicemail greeting.
+A practice that offers genuine after-hours accessibility, whether through an answering arrangement with excellent protocols or an AI phone agent that greets the caller with awareness of who they are, delivers an experience aligned with the premium standards these patients encounter elsewhere, and does it without burning out the physician who promised it.

 Premium patients do not think in terms of communication channels.
 They think in terms of reaching their physician in whatever way is most natural at the moment, whether that is a secure message from their phone, a quick text, an email, or a phone call.
 The expectation is that the practice will meet them where they are, and that the experience will feel cohesive regardless of the channel they choose.